 If you think all new homes lack character and individuality and you would never buy anything but a period house read this case study of a family who changed their minds about new homes.
-Then take a look at the pictures of some gorgeous new homes in the Home Counties and you might change your mind too.
+Then take a look at the pictures of some gorgeous new homes and you might change your mind too.
 None of them are run-of-the mill new boxes – all have distinctive features that make them stand out from the crowd.

 I was fortunate enough recently to visit a friend’s brand spanking new home and it really changed my opinion of new homes.
 The friend is Scandinavian and had recently moved from a gorgeous Edwardian house that she had spent 8 years getting to a state of perfect Scandi-chic with the help of a local interior designer.
 Unlike many “interior-designed” homes this one was full of personality with artworks from the owner’s home country and some unique Scandinavian antiques as well as contemporary design classics such as Philippe Starck’s Ghost chairs in the dining room.

 It was such a beautiful house that when planning their next move, to be closer to the school they had chosen for their children, they were convinced they would buy another period home; and that looked very likely when they spotted another period house in the right area for schools, with plenty of characterful features and on a large plot.
 It had been neglected for many years and had very dated interiors but had huge potential and was ripe for refurbishment.
 Understandably my friend was very excited about the prospect of creating another gorgeous period home in her understated Scandi-chic style.

 The next time I saw her I was sure she would have been progressing with the purchase of the period gem but, in fact, she told me they had already exchanged on a brand new house so, as you can imagine, I was very surprised.
 But in the end the thought of moving to a new area with young children soon to be starting school plus a large house and garden to renovate just seemed like too much hard work.